graph-genome/graph-genome.github.io/tools.md

 ### Github - Issue Tracking

-Mangage all of the outstanding issues on the project.
-Supports flexible notification system and workflow.
+Manage all of the outstanding issues on the project.
+Supports flexible notification system and workflow and provides a way to give meaningful feedback to contributors.

 ### Github - Projects